Soprano

 Widely regarded as one of the most versatile and respected singers of her generation.

-Smith Square, London, SW1P 3HA
+Smith Square Hall, London, SW1P 3HA

 Vivaldi Spring from Four Seasons: Allegro